MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 Factors that influence the load on the Operations Manager database include:

 - Rate of operational data collection.
   - The rate of operational data collection is influenced by factors such as the number of management packs imported, the number of agents added, and the type of computer being monitored.
-For example, an agent monitoring a business-critical desktop computer will collect less data compared to an agent monitoring a server running SQL Server with multiple databases.
+For example, an agent monitoring a business-critical desktop computer collects less data compared to an agent monitoring a server running SQL Server with multiple databases.
 - Rate of instance space changes.
   - Updating existing data in the Operations Manager database is resource-intensive compared to writing new operational data.
-Additionally, when there are changes in instance space data, the management servers need to make additional queries to the database to compute configuration and group changes.
+Additionally, when there are changes in instance space data, the management servers need to make more queries to the database to compute configuration and group changes.
 The rate of instance space changes increases when importing new management packs or adding new agents to the management group.
 - The number of Operations Consoles and other SDK connections running simultaneously also affects the load on the database.
   - Each Operations console reads data from the Operations Manager database.
 Querying this data consumes potentially large amounts of storage I/O resources, CPU time, and RAM.
 Operations consoles that display large amounts of operational data in the Events View, State View, Alerts View, and Performance Data View tend to cause the largest load on the database.